 Here, the rank-weighting function is $f(k) = \beta^k$.
 In general, since f is assumed to be non-increasing and positive, f(k) must asymptotically approach some limit L as k increases.
-For GRD, L = 0.
-But a simpler situation arises when L > 0 (so that f is bounded away from zero), and this is the case we will consider first, before returning to GRD.
+For GRD, L=0.
+But a simpler situation arises when L>0 (so that f is bounded away from zero):